Context is constantly shifting. But the content of leadership has not changed much at all.

 5. You can’t do it alone.

 No leader ever got anything extraordinary done without the talent and support of others.
 Leadership is a team sport, and you need to engage others in the cause.
-What strengthens and sustains the relationship between leader and constituent is that leaders are obsessed with what is best for others, not what is best for themselves.
+What strengthens and sustains the relationship between leader and constituent is that leaders are obsessed with what is best for others, not what is best for them.

 If you can’t do it alone and have to rely on others, what’s needed to make that happen?
 Trust.
 Trust is the social glue that holds individuals and groups together.
 And the level of trust others have in you will determine the amount of influence you have.
 You have to earn your constituents’ trust before they’ll be willing to trust you.
 That means you have to give trust before you can get trust.